The Dawn Of Digital Fashion

 Now, other designers are incorporating their designs into different video games to appeal to a larger audience – and hey, even if the audience isn’t necessarily their target audience, it makes for good press.
 Pandemic-favourite video game, Animal Crossing: New Horizons, experiences a spurt of fashion interest, which resulted in Marc Jacobs creating six designs for the game in staple, sugary colours from their spring/summer 2020 and pre-fall 2020 collections, and Valentino creating custom looks for the game as well.
 The interest further peaked with an in-game fashion show organised by fashion photographer Kara Chung and Berlin-based Reference Festival, where avatars walked in pieces inspired by designer labels such as Loewe, Prada, and Fendi, and it definitely explains the existence of Instagram pages like .

 Balenciaga took it up a notch by announcing that it was displaying its entire Fall/Winter 2021 collection as a video game.
-Titled , the futuristic game imagines a dystopian future, and a wonderland-esque world, in which the player simply has to walk through to witness the brand’s space-age collection adorned by characters – and also, encounters a secret rave in the process.
+Titled , the futuristic game imagines a dystopian future, and a wonderland-esque world, in which the player simply has to walk through to witness the brand’s space-age collection adorned by characters – and also, encounter a secret rave in the process.

 Gucci, too, unveiled a series of new app features including the Arcade App, inviting customers to play with popular house motifs and characters, plus AR technology that allows them to virtually "try on" sneakers and watches.
 The Italian brand also launched a collaboration with The Sims and a tennis-themed outfit game, Tennis Clash.
 Moschino, too, designed a capsule collection for The Sims in 2019, as well as an equivalent collection that was available to buy.